 \begin{proposition} The normalizer of $\n_+$ and $N_+$ in $G$ is $B_+$.
 Thus every maximal nilpotent subalgebra (unipotent subgroup) is contained in a unique Borel subgroup.
 Hence such subalgebras (subgroups) are parametrized by the flag manifold $G/B_+$. \end{proposition}

 \begin{proof} Clearly $B_+$ is contained in the normalizer of $N_+$, so this normalizer is a parabolic subgroup.
-We have seen that such subgroup, if larger than $B_+$, must have a larger Lie algebra that $\b_+$, so it contains some root $\mathfrak{sl}_2$-subalgebra.
-But the group corresponding to such subalgebra does not normalize $\n _+$, a contradiction. \end{proof}
+We have seen that such a subgroup, if larger than $B_+$, must have a Lie algebra larger than $\b_+$, so it must be $\p_S$ for some $S\ne \emptyset$, hence contains some root $\mathfrak{sl}_2$-subalgebra.
+But the group corresponding to such a subalgebra does not normalize $\n _+$, a contradiction. \end{proof}